data61/stellar-random-walk/README.md

    - /vec: vector representation of vertices.
    - /bin: word2vec model's metadata.

 The output of the randomwalk (in the /path directory) is in the format of tab-separated integers (vertex-ids), where each line represents random steps starting from a vertex.
 The number of lines are equal to the number of generated paths (--numWalks*|V|).
-The result is partitioned in --rddPartitions number of files as plain text.
+The result is partitioned in --rddPartitions number of files as plain text unless you set --singleOutput to true.

 The embeddings are also in the the format of tab-separated numbers per line, where the first number represents the vertex-id and the rest of the numbers in that line represent the vertex's vector representation.
-The result is partitioned in --rddPartition number of files and is written as plain text.
+The result is partitioned in --rddPartition number of files and is written as plain text unless you set --singleOutput to true.

 An example of randomwalk output:
 ```